Linuswidmer/master-thesis/README.md

 ### Running the Analysis

-Open `analysis/analysis-report.Rmd` in RStudio - and run or knit to pdf
+Open `analysis/analysis-report.Rmd` in RStudio and run the chunks.

+If latex is installed, the docuemnt can also be knitted to PDF, although I recommend using RStudio for knitting.

 ```r
 rmarkdown::render("analysis/analysis-report.Rmd")